sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Graphics/Common/QT_Graphics_Framework.rst

 Demos
 *****

-Qt provides demos for the Null Window System / KMS / DRM / EGL Full Screen (EGLFS) backends.
+Qt provides demos for the Wayland, Linux framebuffer (LINUXFB), and EGL Full Screen (EGLFS) backends.
 By default EGLFS will use the ``eglfs_kms`` backend.

 .. code-block:: console